 - Pinch of salt

-Sift together the flour and baking powder, the sprinkle over the egg/sugar mixture.
+- Sift or whisk together the flour, baking powder and salt in a bowl, then sprinkle the flour mixture over the egg mixture.
 Mix just until combined.

 - Quarter the peeled apples and remove the core.
 Use a mandolin to slice each apple quarter into thin slices.
 Add the apple slices to the batter as you go regularly (don't wait until you've done them all or they will start to brown.
 Push the apples into the batter so they are covered).
 Reserve the last handful of apple slices to scatter on top of the batter.

 - Gently stir the apples in the batter to ensure all apples are well coated.
 Pour the apple mixture into the prepared springform pan and then scatter the reserved apple slices randomly over-top. *Adjust any apples that may be sticking up into a someone flat surface, as apples sticking up higher have a tendency to over-brown.